12 Things to Know About Flying Space-A on the Patriot Express

 • Ramstein AB, Germany and Incirlik AB, Turkey* (bi-weekly on Sundays)

-• Ramstein AB, Germany, Kuwait* and Al Udeid, Qatar* (Tuesdays)
+• Ramstein AB, Germany, Kuwait* and Al Udeid, Qatar* (bi-weekly on Tuesdays)

 • McGuire AFB (Fridays)